Marilyn Arrington 1934 - 2020 - Obituary

 After the loss of her husband in 1975, Marilyn exhibited her unrivaled commitment to motherhood.
 She continued raising her three youngest children and saw them graduate from college with Bachelor's Degrees.
 She provided care for Reneé at home until her daughter reached the age of 52 when Marilyn was no longer physically capable.
 Through many difficulties in life, she persevered.
 Marilyn was loving and generous of heart, and always gave to others before herself.
 She was a lifelong member of Faith Lutheran Church in Warner Robins.

-Marilyn was predeceased by her beloved husband, Robert Ernest Arrington (1975); her sister, Madeline Kostoff (2011); and her granddaughter, Amanda Leigh Arrington (1987).
+Marilyn was predeceased by her beloved husband, Robert Ernest Arrington (1975); her sister, Madelene Kostoff (2011); and her granddaughter, Amanda Leigh Arrington (1987).

 She leaves loving memories to be cherished by her children, Reneé Arrington, Robert Arrington (Salena), Richard Arrington (Susan) and Lisa Bogner (Dennis); grandchildren, Adam Arrington, Robert Arrington (Brooke), Samantha Kirk (Clint), Jesse Alldredge, Joseph Bogner (Brittany), Elizabeth Bogner, Melissa Bogner (Kurt Ball), and Phillip Bogner; great-grandchildren, Scarlett Arrington, Drake Arrington, and Amelia Bogner; sister, Donna Jean Funk; and brother, Ronald Smith.

-Friends are invited to McCullough Funeral Home for a memorial gathering to celebrate Marilyn's life on Wednesday, August 13, 2020, from 5:00 p.m. until 7:00 p.m.
-A memorial service will be held at a later date in Willard, Ohio, with entombment to follow in Trinity Lutheran Cemetery.
-The family asks that guests wear masks and to follow guidelines for social distancing.
+Friends are invited to Secor Funeral Home on Saturday, August 22, 2020, from 1:00 p.m. – 3:00 p.m., with a graveside service to follow at the Trinity Lutheran Cemetery in Willard, with Rev. Amy Little officiating.
+Due to COVID19, the family asks that guests wear masks and to follow guidelines for social distancing.

 In lieu of flowers, memorial contributions can be made to Susan G. Komen for the Cure – Central GA Affiliates, 277 Martin Luther King Jr. Blvd, Ste.
 101, Macon, GA 31201 or to the Alzheimer's Foundation of America, 322 Eighth Ave., 16th Floor, New York, NY 10001.